Where do we want to be?

 What isn’t an outcome?

 Some community groups will have something specific in mind that they would like to influence.
-For example, they might want to see a new bus route put in place or they may be concerned about proposed changes to local health care.
-These changes or decisions are not what is meant by outcomes.
-They can be thought of as steps along the way.
-To turn them into outcomes we might consider.
+For example, they might want to see a new bus route put in place.
+A new bus route would be a product, or output, rather than an outcome.

 • People have access to low-cost bus travel